Vehicle History Disclosure Requirements

 You must disclose previous damage to the new vehicle Buyer if the value of the:

-- Value replaced bolt-on parts exceeded 10 percent of the manufacturer’s suggested retail price of the vehicle
+- The value of replaced bolt-on parts exceeded 10 percent of the MSRP

-- Damage was to the frame, drivetrain or suspension (requiring repairs other than wheel balancing or alignment)
+- Damage was to the frame, drivetrain, or suspension

 - Damage occurred in connection with a theft of the entire vehicle